cascadiajs/cascadiajs-2022/src/views/content/tickets.md

 If you are self-employed, work at a non-profit or work at a company with less than 10 employees, please use the discount code INDIE for 25% off your ticket.

+## Virtual Tickets

+For folks that can't join us in person, we have a Virtual Ticket option that will include:

+<i class="fas fa-tv-retro"></i> Live Streamed Talk Track

+<i class="fas fa-coffee"></i> Virtual Hallway Track

+<i class="fas fa-handshake"></i> Virtual Expo Hall and Giveaways

+## Apply for an Opportunity Scholarship

+We have opened applications for Opportunity Scholarships!

+If you are a member of an under-represented minority in tech or have financial constraints that make purchasing a ticket difficult, please consider learning more and applying.

+<div class="cta secondary"><a href="/scholarships">Learn More</a></div>

 ## Buy a Conference Ticket

 <div>
     <tito-widget event="event-loop/cascadiajs-2022" ${ DISCOUNT_CODE }></tito-widget>
 </div>

-## Apply for an Opportunity Scholarship

-We have opened applications for Opportunity Scholarships!
-If you are a member of an under-represented minority in tech or have financial constraints that make purchasing a ticket difficult, please consider learning more and applying.

-<div class="cta secondary"><a href="/scholarships">Learn More</a></div>